lead generation

 Understanding their pain points and challenges can help you assess

-whether your offering is a good fit.
+whether your offering fits well.

 Timeline: What is the lead’s timeline for making a purchase?